BrianPugh/cookiecutter-esp32-webserver/README.md

 who's primary purpose is to be a web server and to be interacted with via a REST API.

+Small additional functions/features are added to demo common functionality so you can spend less time reading documentation and more time getting your project working!

 # Usage
+To render this template into a working project directory, you need to use the command-line utility `cookiecutter`.
+This can be installed via `pip3 install cookiecutter`.

 ```
 cookiecutter -c v0.0.0 git@github.com:BrianPugh/cookiecutter-esp32-webserver.git
 ```

+# Features

+## WebServer
+Many times you just want a web server to serve a REST API to control hardware.
+This sets up code and gives you nearby simple examples to base your API of of.

+## Git Repo
+A small nicety is that this automaticall intializes your git repo upon creation.

-# OTA
+## OTA
 This sets up the boiler plate to allow OTA over WiFi via 2 different methods:

 1. Querying a URL for TODO upon startup
 2. Uploading over the endpoint `/api/v1/ota`

-## WebServer
-Many times you just want a web server to serve a REST API to control hardware.
-This sets up code and gives you nearby simple examples to base your API of of.

 # Misc tips